wavexx/screenkey/README.rst

   Physical screen/monitor used for the output window.

 Position:
   Position of the output window.
-If "fixed" is chosen, the output window position and size can be either specified on the command line or changed interactively (see `Interactive placement`_).
+If "fixed" is chosen, the output window's position and size can be either specified on the command line or changed interactively (see `Interactive placement`_).